Last Updated on by

 Aside from the obvious advantages that smart home security systems hold over traditional systems, Ring’s Alarm wants to attract people with its ease of use.
 It has all the features you would expect with a typical smart home security system, however installing the Ring Alarm takes less than half an hour.

 Ring does a great job of providing presets within its package that includes the contact sensors, motion detector, and the range extender which you’ll pair with the hub.
-That means getting everything set up is merely a matter of pulling the tab under the battery of each device to wake them up, then wait for the mobile application to find them.
+That means getting everything set up is merely a matter of pulling the tab under the battery of each device to wake them up, then wait for the mobile app to find them.

 Set up of the sensors is easy as well.
 Simply use the double-sided sticky tape that comes with the devices to place them where you want them.
 It could be over your front or back door, or on some strategically placed windows.
 You can do the same for your motion detector.